-The annual financial report of the Trust also complies with International Financial Reporting Standards and Interpretations issued by the International Accounting Standards Board.
+The annual financial report also complies with International Financial Reporting Standards and Interpretations issued by the International Accounting Standards Board.

 Functional and presentation currency

 The annual financial report is presented in Australian dollars, which is the Trust's functional currency.